 Before launching your online training module, it’s critical that you test it on a sample audience and generate feedback from other stakeholders.
 Testing will help to identify any potential snags or gaps in the training that may need addressing before it’s pushed out to your intended audience.
 Consult your Subject Matter Experts again at this point who can advise on any additional content to include or where existing content can be improved.

-Step 6: Upload and launch your training module
+Step 6: Upload and launch your online training module

 Once you’ve implemented any changes from the testing stage, it’s ready to go!
 Now you can upload your module to your LMS and officially set it live for your learners to access.